 With thirty seven pavilions, thick wall, thirty feet wide moat, large number of balconies as well as designer windows, the Fort has seven gates and one of them Suraj pol is named as the rays of sun fall directly on the gate.
 Chand pol is a double gate having heart winning architecture as well as design.
 A beautiful doorway takes you to Joramal temple, an ancient temple with breathtaking surrounding and interior.
 Visit the Har Mandir, a royal temple dedicated to goddess Lakshmi and lord Vishnu, which was used by kings and princes for celebrating special occasions like marriage ceremonies and festivals.
 The transport is at your disposal with-in the city limits.
 Overnight is in Bikaner.

 Today you will be transferred by road from Bikaner to Jaisalmer.
 Situated in the Thar Desert of Rajasthan, Jaisalmer is a colorful treasure chest of art, music, architecture, culture and tradition.
 The ‘Golden City of India’ as Jaisalmer is popularly known, is one of the most fascinating places and the yellow sand, camel safaris, magnificent palaces, marvelous havelis and beautiful Jain temples here will leave you in enchantment.
 Jaisalmer is mystical and interesting and the glorious heritage and the lively air of this city will blow your mind away.
 You have an option to get away from the bustling city and camp in the desert.
 Lose yourself in the charms of this cultural land of sand and see how many beautiful memories you gain.
-The afternoon is free for visiting the bazaars.
-Or you could always opt for a night in the desert safari camp at the famous Sam Dunes.
-If you do not wish to stay overnight in the desert, you could always take an adventurous desert safari in Rajasthan.
+The afternoon is free for visiting the interesting bazaars or you could take an excursion into the desert and enjoy a camel safari.
 The transport is at your disposal with-in the city limits.
 Overnight is in Jaisalmer.

 In the morning, your first travel destination is the Jaisalmer Fort which is one of the oldest living forts of the world.
 The fort is constructed by using an yellow stone which from a distance makes its shine like it is made of gold, due to which it is also known as “Sonar Quila” or "The Golden Fort".
 Located in midst of sandy terrains, the 12 the century fort is a blend of Indian architecture with Military designs crafted on it.
 The palaces of Maharwals contain ornamental designs of wooden carvings that enhance the beauty of this fort.
 You will get to see a 5 storied Tazia Tower in this fort which reflects architectural skills of local craftsmen during ancient period.